HOTEL LACHAPELLE - David Lachapelle

 Excerpt from David LaChapelle's afterword:

-"I decided to title this book Hotel LaChapelle because almost all the photos in it were conceived and shot in hotels.
+“I decided to call this book *Hotel LaChapelle* because almost all the photos in it were conceived and taken in hotels.
 I spend most of my time in hotel rooms.
-I've gotten so used to it that I've set up my apartment like a hotel room, so I don't feel far from home when I'm at home.
+I’ve gotten so used to them that I’ve furnished my apartment like a hotel room so I don’t feel far from home when I’m at home.
 And when people come to do a photo shoot with me, they let themselves go, as if they were checking into a hotel.
-When you stay at a hotel, you live for a day in a place where you don't normally live.
-This feeling can also apply to photography.
+When you stay at a hotel, you spend a day living in a place where you don’t usually live.
+That feeling can also apply to photography.

-The great thing about hotel rooms is the clean sheets.
-Every day, no matter how dirty you've been all day, you get clean sheets.
-For me, coming back to my room at the end of the day is like entering a white, ironed cocoon that welcomes me with indulgence.
-The cotton hotel sheets offer a sterility that makes all my daily transgressions disappear, as if cancelled out.
-I can then fall asleep peacefully.
+The best thing about hotel rooms is the fresh sheets.
+Every day, even if you’ve been out and about all day, you get fresh sheets.
+For me, coming back to my room at the end of the day is like stepping into a white, freshly ironed cocoon that welcomes me with kindness.
+The cotton hotel sheets offer a sense of purity that makes all my daily transgressions disappear, as if they were erased.
+Then I can fall asleep peacefully.

 Waking up in a hotel room is a different story.
-Somehow, all the possibilities of a new start, a new life, that the hotel room promised at check-in, vanish with the first flicker of the fluorescent lamp in the bathroom.
-That's when I look at my greenish reflection in the mirror and realize I'm about to start a new day.
-That's when I look at my greenish reflection in the mirror and realize I'm about to start a new day."
+Somehow, all the possibilities of a fresh start, of a new life, that the hotel room promised at check-in, vanish the moment the fluorescent light in the bathroom flickers on.
+That’s when I look at my greenish reflection in the mirror and realize that I’m about to start a new day.”

 Published by Calloway Editions, Inc. 1999